muhammad-khair/simpleredisapp/README.md

 3. Ensure to import the data in `./data/mock.json` into your chosen MongoDB collection using `npm run setup` command
 4. Run `npm install` to install required dependencies
 5. Run `npm start` to run the application
-6. Use PostMan to test the application
+6. Use PostMan to test the application, using the supplied collection in `./data/simpleredisapp.postman_collection.json` (and changing the port variable to the one used in server)